How Midsize Law Firms Scale with Technology in 2025

 AI document generation tools automate first drafts of contracts and pleadings.

 Integrated billing and analytics dashboards reveal profitability per client and matter.
+The result: fewer silos, faster collaboration, and measurable cost savings.

 2. AI-Powered Legal Associates: Scaling Without Headcount